jackr-m/mklotz/README.md

     - New A: Some of the older programs I converted used different data files.
 For the new programs, I changed up my method of regular expressions to better follow the old format.
 These new programs (I'll check when it changed) use the same data files as the originals.

 # Change-Log:
+v0.CC6:
+- Fixed MM conversion for nspire version of inmmconv.py
+    - Also fixed rounding of input

 v0.CC5:
 - Added inmmconv.py.tns file to For upython/ndless directory
     - Has been modified to work with micropython for TI-Nspire